 This question is regarding “Henry” aka Chinedu Nwagbor, the social media YouTube/Periscope “prophet” from Nigeria currently residing in Texas who prophesies and interprets dreams with his wife Monic.
 [Henry and Monic] – WHO IS HE?
 On two Periscope episodes, he saw “the spirit of death” over people and on a recent episode he testified of unexplained money appearing in his bank account.
 WE ALL KNOW that there is no money in heaven, there’s no need for currency there, God doesn’t have a huge bank up there making unverifiable deposits into people’s bank accounts- so my question is WHERE DID THE MONEY COME FROM?
 Someone else has missing money that is now in his bank account!

 A Nigerian man named Egwuowu contacted me regarding Henry’s “testimony” that he posted on YouTube and told me “you American’s are being deceived by these Nigerian “prophets” because you don’t know anything about us, you don’t know the right questions to ask and you know absolutely nothing about the evil spiritualists and practices that take place in Nigeria.”
 “I know that there are false teachers and prophets everywhere however, speaking as an African man, people should investigate anyone who calls himself or herself a seer or prophet from Africa, because our background is totally different from other people.
-Our African ancestors were highly spiritual and I I don’t mean that our fathers were all worshipers of the living God, rather, our ancestors knew how to manipulate demonic realms and used their evil powers to achieve their aim, and some of that knowledge was passed down to us, it is still used very heavily today in Nigeria.
-For instance, I’ve met some elders in my village who could travel spiritually without using cars or other material modes of transportation, they could teleport, appear and reappear whenever and where-ever they wanted to, and some were able to travel through flames of fire.
+Our African ancestors were highly spiritual and I don’t mean that our fathers were all worshipers of the living God, rather, our ancestors knew how to manipulate demonic realms and used their evil powers to achieve their aim, and some of that knowledge was passed down to us, it is still used very heavily today in Nigeria.
+For instance, I know some elders in my village who could travel spiritually without using cars or other material modes of transportation, they could teleport, appear and reappear whenever and where-ever they wanted to, and some were able to travel through flames of fire and walk through walls.
 There’s a ju-ju that is used to make you “bulletproof” if someone shoots you with a gun the bullet wont enter your body.
 If you are in doubt learn about a place called “Okon Aku Ohafia”.
+You Americans take this as a joke, or will even doubt that it is true and that close mildness of Americans is why we are able to dupe you people”.

 This actually brought to mind a time that I was visiting a village with my spouse in West Africa .
 There, I met a young boy named Uche who was possessed with a marine spirit (mami wata).
 The boy told me how he was initiated by his mother, and how his older brother and him would travel spiritually during the night to the marine kingdom.
 He told me many amazing stories of his young life that has been invaded and controlled by a marine demon.
 I didn’t take this child’s life story seriously until I saw him with my own two eyes astro project himself into the room that I was sleeping in later that night (actually around 2 or 3 that morning)!